Hadash: Policies and ideology

-Hadash is a left-wing party that supports a socialistic economy and workers' rights.
+Hadash is a left-wing party that has supported a socialist economy and workers' rights.
 It emphasizes Jewish–Arab cooperation, and its leaders were among the first to support a two-state solution.
-Its voters are principally middle class and secular Arabs, many from the north and Christian communities.
-It also draws 6,000–10,000 far-left Jewish voters during national elections.
+Its voters are principally middle-class and secular Arabs, many from the north and Christian communities.
+It also drew 6,000–10,000 far-left Jewish voters during national elections in the 2010s.

-The party supports evacuation of all Israeli settlements, a complete withdrawal by Israel from all territories occupied as a result of the Six-Day War, and the establishment of a Palestinian state in those territories.
+The party supports evacuation of all Israeli settlements, a complete withdrawal by Israel from all territories occupied as a result of the Six-Day War, and the establishment of a Palestinian state in the West Bank and Gaza Strip.
 It also supports the right of return or compensation for Palestinian refugees.
-In addition to issues of peace and security, Hadash is also known for being active on social and environmental issues.
-In keeping with socialist ideals, Hadash's environmental platform, led by Maki official Dov Khenin, calls for the nationalization of Israel's gas, mineral, and oil reserves.
+In addition to issues of peace and security, Hadash is known for being active on social and environmental issues.
+In keeping with socialist ideals, Hadash's environmental platform, led in the 2010s by Maki official Dov Khenin, calls for the nationalization of Israel's gas, mineral, and oil reserves.

-Hadash defines itself as a non-Zionist party, originally in keeping with Marxist opposition to nationalism.
-It calls for recognition of Palestinian Arabs as a national minority within Israel.
-Despite its Marxist–Leninist roots, Hadash has in recent times included elements of Arab nationalism in its platform.
+Hadash has called for the recognition of Palestinian Arabs as a national minority within Israel.
+It has in recent times included elements of Arab nationalism in its platform.

 Hadash shifted to a more Arab nationalist appeal after running on a joint list with Ta'al in 2003.
-Avirama Golan of Haaretz wrote in 2007 that Hadash had "succumbed to the separatist-nationalist and populist stream ... and chosen to turn its back on a social and civil agenda in favor of questions related to Palestinian nationalism...."

 In 2015, Hadash declared its support for international campaigns against companies operating in the occupied Palestinian territories.

-Election platform

-The party's platform for the 2009 elections consisted of: